The Ultimate Guide to Spray Foam Roofing

 • Once rolled onto a commercial roof, the seams are welded together using a hot-air gun

-Here an example of the seams being welded together with a hot-air gun:
+Here is an example of the seams being welded together with a hot-air gun:

 A TPO roof's seams being heated together